Please note:

 Graduate opportunities

 This program will appeal to individuals who are engaged or interested in some form of career development work in professional settings.
-These include: self employment, working in community-based agencies, multicultural settings, schools, post-secondary and adult learning institutions, labour adjustment contexts, human resource departments and employment-related services programs in all branches of government.
+These include: community-based employment services agencies, multicultural settings, self-employment, post-secondary and adult learning institutions, labour adjustment contexts, human resource departments, and employment-related programs in all branches of government.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website: https://www.jobbank.gc.ca/home